Become part of the “Leonardo” team

 Course Supervision

-Chiara Schumann is studying Literature and Linguistics at RWTH Aachen University.
-In the “Leonardo” project, she supports Sönke Hebing and Lennart Göpfert in the courses courses “Is God dead?” and “The future of medicine”.
-Her fields of interest are “Biosemiotics” and “Cognitive Linguistics” - disciplines that combine knowledge and research from the natural sciences and humanities.
+Chiara Schumann holds a Bachelor's degree in Linguistics and Literary Studies and is currently pursuing a Master's in Cognitive, Digital, and Empirical Linguistics at RWTH Aachen University.
+In the “Leonardo” project, she supervised courses like "Future of Medicine", "Engineering Life", "Is God Dead", "Philosophical Reading Circle for Non-Philosophers, "Trump Returns to the White House".
+Her fields of interest are “Biosemiotics” and “Cognitive Linguistics” - disciplines that bridge research in the natural sciences and humanities.

 Nils Printzen